vmware/container-service-extension/docs/CSE_INSTALL_PREREQUISITES.md

 ### CSE User

-We recommend using a vCD System admin account for CSE server management.
+We recommend using a VCD System admin account for CSE server management.